lavumi/lavumi/README.md

 ### Hello there! 👋

-I'm Lavumi, currently taking a break and enjoying some downtime. 😌
-(I'm taking a break after resigning from my previous position!)
+I'm Lavumi.

 #### 💻 Currently diving into:
-- 🚀Go,🦀Rust
+- 🚀Go, 🌐Server architecture
-- 🌐Server architecture, 🎨Rendering(openGL, wGPU)
+- 🦀Rust, 🎨Rendering(openGL, wGPU)

 I'm delving deep into these three areas, actively learning and embracing new challenges to fuel my growth.